LandSandBoat/lsb-wiki/Miscellaneous-(Server).md

 /!\

-The search_server.exe will list errors ("[SQL] DB error - Duplicate entry [...]"), edit every occurrence you'll find of "2020" in the in the pydarkstar\auction\manager.py file (L131, 139, 150, 158) to "2099".
+The search_server.exe will list errors ("[SQL] DB error - Duplicate entry [...]"), edit every occurrence you'll find of "2020" in the pydarkstar\auction\manager.py file (L131, 139, 150, 158) to "2099".
 Save.

 ---